 Early TBF establishment: Procedure applicable when both the network and the mobile station support the extended uplink TBF mode, where the network keeps the uplink TBF open (by means of the extended uplink TBF mode operation) upon explicit request from the mobile station that pre-allocation is required.
 This allows the possibility to pre-allocate a TBF before actual data is ready for transmission.

+EC-GSM-IoT: See 3GPP TS 43.064.

-EC-EGPRS operation: See 3GPP TS 43.064.
+EC operation: See 3GPP TS 43.064.

-EC-EGPRS TBF: a TBF operating in EC-EGPRS TBF mode.
+EC TBF: a TBF operating in EC TBF mode.

-EC-EGPRS TBF mode: refers to a TBF supporting extended coverage by operation on the EC-PDTCH and EC-PACCH channels.
-A TBF in EC-EGPRS TBF mode uses the EGPRS Modulation and Coding Schemes with GMSK modulation (MCS-1 to MCS-4) and, optionally, with 8-PSK modulation (MCS-5 to MCS-9).
-An uplink TBF in EC-EGPRS TBF mode is allocated using fixed uplink allocation.
+EC TBF mode: refers to a TBF supporting extended coverage by operation on the EC-PDTCH and EC-PACCH channels.
+A TBF in EC TBF mode uses the EGPRS Modulation and Coding Schemes with GMSK modulation (MCS-1 to MCS-4) and, optionally, with 8-PSK modulation (MCS-5 to MCS-9).
+An uplink TBF in EC TBF mode is allocated using fixed uplink allocation.

 EGPRS: Enhanced GPRS enables higher data rates through usage of 8PSK modulation in addition to GMSK.
 EGPRS also enables Incremental Redundancy operation.